 St. Barnabas (Onion Lake) Indian Residential School opened in 1892 and was destroyed by fire in 1943.
-The school was operated by the Anglican Church of Canada at Onion Lake, in Treaty 6 territory on what is now the Saskatchewan/Alberta border.
+The school was operated by the Anglican Church of Canada at Onion Lake, on Treaty 6 land on what is now the Saskatchewan/Alberta border.
 The then lay catechist (and fluent Cree speaker) John R. Matheson started the school in a Mission house that he and his wife had paid for and constructed.
 It initially held 10 children but grew substantially over time.
 The school was destroyed by fire in 1943 and students were moved to St. Alban’s College in Prince Albert.

 Allen Sapp was born in 1928 on the Red Pheasant Reserve in Saskatchewan.
 He spent several years at the Anglican boarding school at Onion Lake.
 He described it as a lonely and unhappy experience.